MileHacker Logo

 Essential Planning Recap

-Proper planning sets the tone for a smooth journey.
+Proper planning defines the tone for a smooth journey.
 Belgium, as a Schengen Area member, eases cross-border travel.
-Budgeting and health precautions are also important for a worry-free visit.
+Budgeting and health safeguards are also important for a worry-free visit.

 Visa & Entry

-• Schengen Visa (Type C) for visits of up TO 90 days.
+• Schengen Visa (Type C) for stays up to 90 days.
 IVisa or VisaHQ can assist.

 • Required documents: valid passport, visa form, photos, itinerary, proof of funds, Travel insurance.